Experienced, researched, and written by GRAEME STEPHENS. UPDATED 3/08/2022

 - Peel the cover tape from a piece of double-faced adhesive patch tape.
-Cut it larger than the hole and fold it to insert it into the hole in the carpet.
+Cut it more significant than the hole and fold it to insert it into the hole in the carpet.

 - Use the carpet cutter or utility knife to cut a patch piece from a carpet remnant.
 Then press the patch firmly over the adhesive.

-- Cover the area to be removed with a piece of trimmed scrap carpet.
+- Cover the place to be removed with a piece of trimmed scrap carpet.

-- Temporarily nail or tack the existing carpet around the edge of the patch piece.
-So that the carpet maintains tension when the bad part is removed.
+- Temporarily nail or tack the existing carpet around the patch piece’s edge, so the rug maintains tension when the lousy part is removed.

 - Use the patch as a guide to cut through the bottom layer of the damaged carpet.
-Good for basic carpet repairs.
+Suitable for basic carpet repairs.